hartwigmedical/hmftools/orange/README.md

   - Classify each driver gene as wild-type in case:
     1. Purple fit is reliable
     1. No reportable events have been found in the gene.
-  - Various additions to selection of potentially interesting events:
+  - Various additions and improvements to selection of potentially interesting events:
     - Unreported variants with canonical synonymous impact but reportable worst impact are added as potentially interesting variants.
     - Unreported variants in splice regions of genes for which we report splice variants are added as potentially interesting variants.
     - Unreported variants near hotspots are added as potentially interesting.